 Just 57 out of 310 reported rapes or sexual assault accused perpetrators are arrested.

 Not many people want to put themselves through that, whether they're in the public eye or not.
 In fact just one-third of people do.

 6. I don't want to publicly relive my trauma.

 So let's assume you did manage to go to the police, and they did believe you, and they did find some evidence to take to trial.
 You now have to expose your shame, your psychological scars, SUBMIT to deeply personal questioning from nasty lawyers while RELIVING THE TRAUMA all over again in a totally PUBLIC FORUM.

-Without doubt you will have your morals, your character and your decency trashed in that court room.
+Without a doubt, you will have your morals, your character and your decency trashed in that courtroom.
 You will be treated by the defence like a whore and will be once again be stripped bare.

 Only the bravest of the brave can go through this and I was not ever going to be one of them.
 I was already traumatised enough.